 Writers’ Tears, a blend from the makers (not distillers) of The Irishman blend, Walsh Whiskey Distillery Ltd., is a vatting of Irish single-malt (probably from the Cooley distillery) and Midleton single pot still whiskey.
-Read my review of the standard Writers’ Tears here for more.
+Read my review of the standard Writers’ Tears here or the company’s single malt for more.

 I felt about the standard bottling that it could do with less watering-down, and along comes a Cask Strength sample for me to verify that assumption!
 Walsh releases a yearly bottling of the Writers’ Tears Cask Strength (around 2000 bottles a year) with a different label and packaging, and it does not appear to ever make it to the US market.
 The whiskey is aged in first-fill American oak and bottled without chill filtration.
 The 2014 edition is a respectable (but not extreme) 53% ABV.

 Apologies that my review is from a release four years out of date, but I doubt anyone is going to want to run out and pick up a bottle after reading this.
 I do hold out hope that recent releases have had better results.

 Nose: Abundantly apple-y, with both fresh crunchy apple and farmyard cider.
 Hot, with a lot of grain on the nose and a large-ish helping of vodka-slash-paint-thinner, which largely dissipates with a rest in the glass.
 Some caramel, dried coconut, and ripe banana.
 A rest in the glass also reveals a not-quite-bitter walnut note and butterscotch frosting.